|

 — I have successfully handled over 200.

-• Cases involving city, county, or state code violations regarding unsafe animals?
+• Cases involving city, county, or state code violations regarding domestic or livestock animals?

 — I have successfully handled over 200.

-• Cases involving contracts or disputes over livestock or farm animals?
+• Cases involving contracts or disputes over the care of, or liens on, domestic or livestock animals?

-• Cases involving the possession or taking of wildlife or game animals?
+• Cases involving the possession, taking, or licensing of wildlife or game animals?

 — I have successfully handled over 100.

-• Cases involving racehorses, hedgehogs, alligators, lynxes, camels, jungle cats, squirrels, rabbits, minks, iguanas, ferrets, alpacas, ocelots, wolves, Siberian tigers, wild mustangs, parrots, chickens, elk, leopards, raccoons, bees, ducks, or bears?
+• Cases involving hogs, miniature horses, river otters, puffins, macaws, guinea pigs, lions, pigeons, cockatoos, goats, sheep, llamas, deer, capuchin monkeys, vervet monkeys, marmosets, pigs, donkeys, bobcats, mule deer, tortoises, Bengal cats, lizards, Geoffrey cats, skunks, elephants, racehorses, hedgehogs, alligators, lynxes, camels, jungle cats, squirrels, rabbits, minks, iguanas, ferrets, alpacas, ocelots, wolves, Siberian tigers, wild mustangs, parrots, chickens, elk, leopards, raccoons, bees, ducks, or black bears?

-— I have worked on and suitably solved several of each type.
+— I have worked on and suitably solved each type.

-• Cases in California, Washington, Michigan, Ohio, Florida, Pennsylvania, Texas, Kansas, Idaho, Virginia, Nevada, Canada, Arizona, West Virginia, North Carolina, three different federal circuits, and nearly every county in the state of Oregon?
+• Cases in Kentucky, South Carolina, Wisconsin, Indiana, Minnesota, Montana, Louisiana, Utah, Massachusetts, Alaska, Washington D.C., Nebraska, Georgia, New Mexico, Maryland, Arizona, Colorado, Iowa, Hawaii, New Hampshire, New York, Missouri, California, Washington, Michigan, Ohio, Florida, Pennsylvania, Texas, Kansas, Idaho, Virginia, Nevada, West Virginia, North Carolina, three different federal circuits, a province in Canada, and nearly every county in the state of Oregon?

 — Check as to all.